tomrains/tomrains.github.io/_posts/2020-10-30-full-stack-mern-app.md

 ### E
 **_(Express)_**

-Note: If you literally do not care about how Express works and don't want to hear me explain it, and you just want to know what Express did for me in this app, scroll down to In-depth discussion of what each Express route in the game has/does. **(link this later)**
+Note: If you literally do not care about how Express works and don't want to hear me explain it, and you just want to know what Express did for me in this app, scroll down to the [in-depth discussion](#ExpressDiscussion) of what each Express route in the game has/does.

 Okay, so MongoDB and Mongoose help you hold information in the backend.
 But how do we talk to the backend from the frontend?
 This is where Express comes in.
 I like to think of Mongo as the big guy in the back who has his head down at his desk and doesn't like to be disturbed.
 He doesn't want just anyone sauntering into his office and making a request.
 For that reason, he has an extremely strict secretary you must speak to first.
 Why do I say she's strict?